pmelsted/bifrost/README.md

    > Optional with no argument:

+   -Q, --files-as-queries   All fastq/fastq records in each input query file constitute a single query.
-   -p, --nb-found-km        Output the number of found k-mers for each query (disable parameter -e) -P, --ratio-found-km     Output the ratio of found k-mers for each query (disable parameter -e) -a, --approximate        Graph is searched using exact and inexact k-mers (1 substitution or indel allowed per k-mer) -v, --verbose            Print information messages during execution
+   -p, --ratio-found-km     Output the ratio of found k-mers for each query (disable parameters -e and -E) -a, --approximate        Graph is searched using exact and inexact k-mers (1 substitution or indel allowed per k-mer) -v, --verbose            Print information messages during execution
 ```